-The tournament is structured around 4 timed rounds of Commander play.
+The tournament is currently structured around 3 timed rounds of Commander play (previously 4).
 Each round sees players grouped into pods of 4, with 5s acceptable in case of mismatched numbers, and 3s as an emergency measure.
 Players are given match slips to write their names on, and record the results of their games.
 Each player selects a Commander deck to play for the entire tournament.

-At the end of each round, players display their names on their match slips and each casts a vote for another player.
+At the end of each round, players agree on a winner if they can, then display their names on their match slips and each casts a vote for 2 other players (previously just one).
 Votes can be based on any criteria the player wants.
 Players then turn in their slips and the next round seating is determined.
 Players cannot vote for a player they voted for previously during the tournament.
 It is uncommon to play someone twice, but it does happen.

-Scoring comes from three sources.
-Eliminating another player in a game awards you 1 point.
-This covers all normal eliminations, as well as those which may involve Judge consultation, such as milling an opponent’s library out.
+Under previous formatting, eliminating another player in a game formerly awarded you a point.
+This covered all normal eliminations, as well as those which may involve Judge consultation, such as milling an opponent’s library out.
 Effects such as ‘you win the game’ effectively eliminates all remaining opponents.
 Being alive at the end of a game awards you 1 point as well, so killing an entire pod will generally get you 4 points, and a game that ends after time with no eliminations awards each player 1 point.
 Finally, a vote for you awards you 2 points.
 Winning the acclaim of 2 opponents is the equal of killing all 3.
 Maximum points in a round (for a pod of 4) is 10, for 3 kills, staying alive, and getting all 3 votes.

-Having played in almost every Commander Challenge over the course of its run, I can say with certainty that there are multiple great reasons to play.
-You are likely to get in several if not 4 great Commander games, with a wide variety of opponents.
+Having played in almost every Commander Challenge for a good portion of its run, I can say with certainty that there are multiple great reasons to play.
+You are likely to get in several great Commander games, with a wide variety of opponents.
 You will also get a prize.
 These things are rarely guaranteed in other formats, where it’s quite common to wash out early with a couple of losses, and walk away empty handed.
 Regardless of your finish, playing the full complement of games, having them be quality, and taking home some loot is a big draw.